apache/mnemonic/site/develop/bylaws.md

    void.
 It may also be appropriate for a -1 vote to include an alternative course of action.

-All participants in the Metron project are encouraged to show their agreement for or against a particular action by voting, regardless of whether their vote is binding.
+All participants in the mnemonic project are encouraged to show their agreement for or against a particular action by voting, regardless of whether their vote is binding.
 Nonbinding votes are useful for encouraging discussion and understanding the scope of opinions within